 To make your LLC official, you’ll need to file a certificate of organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Arkansas.
 The certificate of organization includes information about your LLC, such as its address, owners, and registered agent information.

-To file the certificate of organization in Arkansas, go to the website of the secretary of state and fill out the form.
 The fee is $50 and you should receive confirmation within 1 to 2 days if you file online, or 1 to 2 weeks if you file by mail.

 Step 5: Create an Operating Agreement